Celebrating Black History Month In Chicago: Rev. Reginald Sharpe, A Young Pastor With A Dynamic Voice And A Powerful Mission

-CHICAGO (CBS) — Monday, Feb.
-1, marks the beginning of Black History Month – and here at CBS 2, we’re honored to celebrate Black leaders working to advance culture, community, and change in Chicago.
+CHICAGO (CBS) — This week marks the beginning of Black History Month – and here at CBS 2, we’re honored to celebrate Black leaders working to advance culture, community, and change in Chicago.

 It’s barely been two years since the Rev. Reginald Sharpe Jr. arrived here.
 But his dynamic voice is already reverberating around the city.